Samuel C. O. Holt: Early years

-Public radio study
+Career

 In 1967, Holt began teaching at Harvard and through a television-based course at WGBH-Boston.
 He became a protege of Hartford N. Gunn Jr. (president of WGBH) and was hired by the Corporation for Public Broadcasting to be project director of the Public Radio Study and principal author of the program's 1969 report which “outlined a course of action followed by CPB in developing a national system of public radio.”

 Holt found an "utter sense of poverty" pervading noncommercial radio and made recommendations to strengthen it.
 "When station managers were asked about the first thing they would buy after securing new federal funds, the most frequently mentioned piece of hardware was a typewriter," wrote Michael P. McCauley in his book, NPR.
 "Holt made several recommendations for strengthening the system, including a reallocation of relevant radio frequencies, a strengthening or expansion of FM radio (which had not yet reached its peak of popularity), and the establishment of an advisory board of experienced noncommercial broadcasters."

-PBS and the Corporation for Public Broadcasting

 When PBS was launched, Holt served as its Coordinator of Programming and helped develop such popular series as Masterpiece Theatre, Firing Line, NOVA, The Ascent of Man, and The Electric Company.
 He expanded news coverage, launching The MacNeil-Lehrer Report (now PBS NewsHour) and Morning Edition, modeled after his Birmingham program Morning Newsstand.
 At a time when the commercial television networks had no business-news reporting, Holt founded Wall Street Week.
 He hired Julia Child to “make cooking a public discourse” and Fred Rogers to launch his program for children.

-National Public Radio

 National Public Radio launched in 1970 following many of the recommendations made by Holt in his Public Radio Study.
 In 1977, Holt joined NPR as Senior Vice President for Programming and directed its Programming Division until 1983.
 There, he created new shows including A Prairie Home Companion, NPR Playhouse, The Sunday Show, and NPR Plus.

-Later career

-Holt is Chairman and CEO of Content Technologies, Inc. Holt has also served as a Manager and Program Analyst at the Dwight D. Eisenhower Memorial Commission in Washington, DC.
-He is a director of American Heritage Publishing.

-Awards

 Holt received the Edward R. Murrow Award (Corporation for Public Broadcasting) in 1983.

+Holt was Chairman and CEO of Content Technologies, Inc. Holt has also served as a Manager and Program Analyst at the Dwight D. Eisenhower Memorial Commission in Washington, DC.
+He was a director of American Heritage Publishing.

+Personal life and death

+Holt had three daughters, including the writer Elliott Holt.

+Holt died in Washington D.C. on October 11, 2023, at the age of 87.